 Driving in Pittsburgh

-Most new arrivals will find they don't need a car, especially if they live in the downtown area.
-Parking is expensive, and gas (petrol) prices in Pittsburgh are some of the highest in the US.
-In addition, downtown can be difficult to navigate, as streets are not laid out in a grid pattern, consisting of hundreds of one-ways, 400 bridges and a busy network of criss-crossing freeways.
+You likely don’t need a car to get around in central Pittsburgh, especially if you live in the downtown area.
+Parking costs can add up quickly, and petrol prices in Pittsburgh tend to be above the national average.
+In addition, Downtown can be difficult to navigate, as streets are not laid out in a grid pattern, consisting of hundreds of one-ways, 400 bridges and a busy network of crisscrossing motorways.

 Cycling in Pittsburgh

-Pittsburgh is a fairly cycle-friendly city, with several dedicated cycling trails and lanes.
-It's possible to travel with a bicycle on any form of public transport.
+Pittsburgh is fairly cycle-friendly, with several dedicated cycling trails and lanes.
+You can bring your bicycle on any form of public transport.

 Are you an expat living in Pittsburgh, PA?